c-blake/bu/doc/funnel.md

 trials next.

 Interpreting in more detail, here `rg` is 310498/299533 =~ 1.037X faster.
-Since I found no way to disable `rg` dir scans/.., it is more fair to subtract an `rg --files` time of 89230 (this "BS adjusts" downward since *some* work is needed) and use 210390 as a time for `rg` & get an `rg` =~ 1.48x faster.
+Since I didn't disable `rg` dir scans/.. w/`-d0`, it is more fair to subtract an `rg --files` time of 89230 (this "BS adjusts" downward since *some* work is needed) and use 210390 as a time for `rg` & get an `rg` =~ 1.48x faster.
 OTOH, if one tries to use `xargs` as suggested in a closed `rg` files-from issue), time grows to the final pair 412000 usec instead of shrinking, now GNU grep \*1.33.
-Many `rg` users surely do many queries over static source trees, varying patterns until one yields an answer of interest.
-So, having no way to skip repeating all that ~30% total time work may be regrettable in more than benchmarking { though, yes, only some users might use such a feature }.
 Finally, if one uses a naive `xargs rg` (with no implicit `xargs -P$(nproc)`) things get even slower -- ~3X worse than base.
 That is probably from every 800 files spawning of `nproc` threads as the time drops to 667ms for `xargs -n1600`.

 TLDR: Low-overhead parallel dispatch like `xa/funnel`[^5] can make GNU `grep` "about as fast" as `rg`, depending.  `rg` has many other nice features builtin,